Regulator fines Bank of Cyprus for non-disclosure on Greek debt

-NICOSIA Cypriot financial regulators have fined Bank of Cyprus BOC.CY and six of its former executives for failing to give shareholders information on the lender's Greek government bond holdings, which almost bankrupted it.
+NICOSIA Oct 4 Cypriot financial regulators have fined Bank of Cyprus and six of its former executives for failing to give shareholders information on the lender's Greek government bond holdings, which almost bankrupted it.

 Cyprus's Securities and Exchange Commission (SEC) said Bank of Cyprus's former management failed to provide shareholders with timely information on their purchases of Greek government bonds dating back to 2010.